avinashvaidya09/food4mood/README.md

+#### Environment configuration, python runtime and packages

+1. The application configuration is maintained in manifest.yml
+2. To specify python run time, add it in runtime.txt
+3. To import any python packages, add it in requirements.txt

 #### Cloud foundry commands used
 1. cf login - To login to cloud foundry
 2. cf create-service hana hdi-shared healthyhabits - To create hana db instance and service